torosent/dtsdocs/docs/durable-task-scheduler/dashboard.md

 | TaskCompleted | 120ms | Result: true |
 | TaskScheduled | 125ms | Activity: ProcessPayment |
 | ... | ... | ... |

+#### Sequence Tab
+Another way of visualizing event sequence, showing the order of operations.

+### Viewing Inputs and Outputs

+The dashboard allows you to inspect:
+- **Orchestration inputs**: Data passed when starting the orchestration
+- **Orchestration outputs**: Final result returned
+- **Activity inputs**: Parameters passed to each activity
+- **Activity outputs**: Results returned from each activity

 ---